Jewish Services

 Save thousands with Hawkins and Davis Funeral Home.
 Specializing in dignified Jewish Funerals.
 Should you have any questions or wish to learn more about our services, please contact us by phone at

-From the time of death until the body is buried, it is not allowed to be left unattended.
-Typically, family members will take turns staying with the body to allow others to assist with preparations.
-If necessary, a Rabbi or the funeral home can help coordinate a “shomer” or guardian to stay with the body until it is interred.
+From the time of death until burial, the body must not be left alone.
+Family members commonly take shifts to remain with the deceased, allowing others to assist with preparations.
+If needed, a Rabbi or the funeral home can arrange for a “shomer” or guardian to stay with the body until it is interred.

-The body is then placed within a Jewish casket.
-A Jewish casket is a plain wooden box that is free of metal.
-This allows for the casket and the body to decompose and return to dust as stated in the Book of Genesis.
-Once placed in the casket, it must remain closed at all times except for identification.
+Next, the body is placed in a Jewish casket—a plain wooden box free of metal components—allowing it and the body to naturally decompose, as stated in the Book of Genesis.
+Once in the casket, it remains closed, except for identification purposes.

-A Jewish funeral does not hold a visitation or wake before the funeral.
-Family members participate in “keriah” where a part of clothing or black ribbon attached to their clothing is torn.
-The actual funeral service may be held at a funeral home, synagogue, or the gravesite.
-There are no flowers present at the funeral, donations are made instead to a charity in the deceased’s name.
+In Jewish tradition, there is no visitation or wake before the funeral.
+Family members participate in “keriah,” a symbolic tearing of a piece of clothing or a black ribbon attached to their clothing.
+The funeral service may be held at a funeral home, synagogue, or gravesite, without flowers, as attendees often make donations to a charity in the deceased’s name instead.

-During the actual service, prayers are led by a Rabbi, psalms are read, and one or more eulogies delivered.
-After the service, the body is transported to the gravesite to be interred.
-The Rabbi will again say a few prayers before the casket is buried.
-Mourners will then each take a turn placing dirt on the grave either by hand or with the back of a shovel.
+During the service, a Rabbi leads prayers, psalms are read, and one or more eulogies are given.
+Afterward, the body is transported to the gravesite for burial.
+At the gravesite, the Rabbi offers additional prayers before the casket is lowered, and mourners may take turns placing earth on the grave by hand or using the back of a shovel.

 Jewish Mourning Period

-After the body is interred, family and friends will gather at a family home or synagogue for a reception.
-Food is prepared by friends and others from the synagogue community.
+Following the burial, family and friends gather at a family home or synagogue for a reception, with food typically prepared by friends and the synagogue community.

-Shloshim is the second period of mourning and lasts until thirty days after the funeral.
-During this time, family members return to their daily lives but must recite the Mourner’s Kaddish each day.
-The end of Shloshim marks the end of the formal mourning period except in the case of a parent dying.
-In this circumstance, the mourning period lasts for a full year.
+Shloshim lasts until 30 days after the funeral.
+During this time, family members resume their daily routines but continue to recite the Mourner’s Kaddish each day.
+Shloshim marks the end of formal mourning, except when a parent has passed away, in which case the mourning period extends to a full year.

 Want To Learn More?